rogarmu8/rogarmu8.github.io/content/about/index.md

 I am currently working in GMV as a fullstack software developer for european defense projects.

-The technologies that I use the most in a day to day basis are Java Swing, Liferay, Python, PyTorch, OpenCV and Docker.
+The technologies that I use the most on a daily basis are Java Swing, Liferay, Python, PyTorch, OpenCV and Docker.

 ![Image](image.jpg)